AkaiShuichiX/EFT-DMA-Radar/README.md

 ## Features ✨

+- Configurable Aimview widget
+- Loot Info widget
 - 🛰️ ESP Fuser DX9 overlay
+   - ESP has issues, especially when ADS and using optics.
+Work in progress 🛠
 - 🎯 Device Aimbot / Kmbox integration
 - 🕵️‍♂️ Silent aim (memory aim)
 - 💪 No recoil, no sway, and infinite stamina
 - 🧼 Clean UI

+## Config File 📄

+This Chair creates it's own Config folder to be distinguishable from other config folders.
+- File location: C:\User\AppData\Roaming\Lum0s-EFT-DMA
+- File name: Config-EFT.json
+- Don't have a file with pre set Lootfilters and Watchlist?
+There's one in Master

 ##  Common Issues ⚠️

+### ESP has issues, especially when ADS and using optics.
+Work in progress 🛠

 ### DX Overlay/D3DX Errors ("DX overlay init failed", "ESP DX init failed: System.DllNotFoundException: Unable to load DLL 'd3dx943.dll'...")